Breastfeeding Through Infant Food Allergies and Intolerances

 The benefits of breastfeeding have been studied time and time again.
 And they continue to show it’s the best choice for infants.
 It’s fascinating that a mother’s milk is unique to her infant in nutritional composition and healthy development of the baby.
 Breast milk changes with every feeding and caters to your baby – pretty neat!

-Free to Feed knows the challenges breastfeeding mothers face when trying to nurse through allergies or intolerances and our mission is to help you!
+Free to Feed knows the challenges breastfeeding mothers and their families face when trying to nurse through allergies or intolerances and our mission is to help you!

 We’re also here for mothers who don’t have the option of breastfeeding and we support all mothers on their feeding journey.
-The last thing we need as mother’s is more mom guilt.
+The last thing we need in this world is more mom guilt.

 4. Postpartum Depression Is a Serious Mental Health Issue for Moms